About Me and My Practice

 My practice is virtual.
 I don't maintain a commercial office, receptionist, art collection, coffee and tea service, etc. I pass my overhead savings on to my clients.

 Whenever possible, I offer my clients fixed-fee prices (rather than an hourly rate, where price may vary), and I provide price quotes in advance of any work.
+This helps avoid the "sticker shock" many people experience when receiving a bill from a traditional law firm.

 And speaking of prices, I have a low-price guarantee.
 If you have a price quote from another attorney for work in one of my practice areas, bring it to me and I will beat the price!